nrathifa/OSProject/README.md

 ***Questions:***

 1. What is the output of step 5 above, explain the error? ***(1 mark)*** __<br>Answer: The output would likely be an error indicating that the Node.js application cannot connect to the MySQL database.
-This is because the Node.js container and the MySQL container are on separate networks and cannot communicate with each other until they are bridged__
+This is because the Node.js container and the MySQL container are on separate networks and cannot communicate with each other until they are bridged__.

     ```bash
     @nrathifa ➜ /workspaces/OSProject/myroot/nodejs-app (main) $ curl http://localhost:3000/random